AstunTechnology/python-basics/set-up.md

 "Hello" in the code to the word "Howdy" (you don't need to understand all the other Python code in there ... we'll explain it all in class).
 Save your edits and run the program to see its new output.
-Try adding a "print 'yay!'" just below the existing print and with the same indentation.
+Try adding a "print('yay!')" just below the existing print and with the same indentation.
 Try running the program, to see that your edits work correctly.
 For class we want an edit/run workflow that allows you to switch between editing and running easily.